-It’s all over the news.
-The corona virus outbreak is gripping people in fear.
-Nobody is allowed to leave their homes as government imposes community lock down and quarantine.
-Pubs, restaurants, cafes, parks and public places are empty.
+Nobody is allowed to leave their homes as the government imposes community lockdown and quarantine.
+Pubs, restaurants, cafes, parks, and public places are empty.

 As a seaman, being in a quarantine sounds normal.
 We are living in this huge cubicle with about 20 people.
-The ship is our home, restaurant, cafe, park, mall and working area.
+The ship is our home, restaurant, cafe, park, mall, and working area.

-As long as we are not in physical contact with the outside world, we remain virus free.
+As long as we are not in physical contact with the outside world, we remain virus-free.
 But for how long?

 Before the Outbreak